-To most, Bluetooth, often means the ability to connect their headset wirelessly, computer, smartphone to each other.
+To most, Bluetooth often means the ability to connect their headset wirelessly, computer, and smartphone to each other.
 But there are several other uses of Bluetooth.
-Today in this post, we will see how to turn on or enable – and use Bluetooth in Windows 10, to send & receive files.
+Today in this post, we will see how to turn on or enable – and use Bluetooth in Windows Windows 11 and Windows 10, to send & receive files.

 To turn on Bluetooth, toggle the Bluetooth slider to the On position.

 Your PC will start searching for other devices to pair up with.
 So make sure that you have turned on Bluetooth on your smartphone or another device.

 Once the device is found, it will be displayed there.
 Click on it to expand it.
 You will see a Pair button.

 Clicking on Pair will connect your PC to your other device.

 Before the devices are paired, you will have to confirm that the passcode displayed on both the devices is the same.

 Once you have confirmed this, click on Yes – and the devices will be connected via Bluetooth.

 Incidentally, clicking on More Bluetooth settings (first image above) will open up the following panel where you will be offered more settings like – Allow Bluetooth devices to find this PC, Alert me when a new Bluetooth device wants to connect, Show the Bluetooth icon in the notification area, etc.

 Coming back, once the devices are connected, you can use the Bluetooth connection to send or receive files.